Having the Strength To Cope with What Life Throws at You

 It's all about the food, but ultimately the food is the least of it: the negative blackness at the heart of a sunless subsistence, the agony that is called pleasure.

-Now, to expand the metaphor, it's just one part of a constellation of things that matter.
+Now, to expand the metaphor (and read here my thoughts on illness metaphors and their effects), it's just one part of a constellation of things that matter.
 We've borrowed (old rubbishy) bikes, it's all in the process of being sorted, we ate lunch and dinner that day and have kept on doing so, and have got immersed in the new week's events.
 The regret, sadness, anger, haven't vanished yet, but they have their place, and their place is not at the centre of things, where only the perfect feast can possibly dislodge them, temporarily.
-It's all right to let things come and go as they will, without dictating that everything must be perfect - at least in pretence - before I next let myself sit down to eat.
+It's all right to let things come and go as they will, without dictating that everything must be perfect -- at least in pretence -- before I next let myself sit down to eat.